backdrop-ops/contrib/README.md

 What To Do After Your Application Is Accepted
 ---------------------------------------------
-When you are ready:

 1. Clean up your code so it's ready for community collaboration.

-1. If you started your project with a title like "backdrop-port-of-xyz", change the name of the project to exactly match the Drupal project (e.g. "xyz").
+1. If you started your project with a title like `backdrop-port-of-xyz`, change the name of the project to exactly match the Drupal project (e.g. `xyz`).

 1. Transfer the project to the backdrop-contrib organization following the steps mentioned [in this post](https://help.github.com/articles/transferring-a-repository-owned-by-your-personal-account/#transferring-to-an-organization).